Using CBD Oil For Pain Relief?

 CBD stands for cannabidiol, one of the major constituents of cannabis.
 CBD products are made from industrial hemp and come in various forms.
-Although hemp and cannabis are in the same plant species, CBD products now on the market contain less than 0.3 percent THC (tetrahydrocannabinol), the cannabis compound that gets you high.
+Although hemp and cannabis are in the same plant species, CBD oil for pain products now on the market contain less than 0.3 percent THC (tetrahydrocannabinol), the cannabis compound that gets you high.
 CBD oil can be mixed into food, either straight or diluted with cooking oil, or it can be heated and its vapors inhaled.
 You can buy CBD in capsules, liquids, gummies, and sublingual sprays, and it is added to tea, coffee, and smoothies.
-Business experts estimate that the market for CBD products will reach more than $2 billion in consumer sales in the U.S. within the next four years.
+Business experts estimate that the market for CBD oil for pain products will reach more than $2 billion in consumer sales in the U.S. within the next four years.

 In June 2018, the FDA approved the drug Epidiolex, an oral preparation of pure CBD for treatment of two rare and severe forms of epilepsy in children.
 The drug is made by the GW Pharmaceutical Company and was tested in three randomized, double-blind, placebo-controlled clinical trials, including 516 patients.
 It was found to be effective in reducing the frequency of seizures.

 A number of states have legalized the sale of CBD oil for pain, which is being used (and studied) for a range of health problems:

 - Other autoimmune disorders, as well as schizophrenia.